Written Warnings Guide

 When writing the warning you should endeavour to be as specific as possible.

-Specify the issue in detail, including dates, people involved, and the nature of the offence.
+Specify the issue in detail, including dates, people involved, and the nature of and why you have come to the conclusion to issue a warning.

 Also, include details of what will happen if the employee’s behaviour does not adjust following the meeting.